Non-Residents: Frequently Asked Questions

 If you jointly own the property, the income is usually shared equally; owners are individually responsible for any UK tax liability arising from their share of that income.

-form NRL1 (PDF 205K) link: http://www.hmrc.gov.uk/cnr/nrl1.pdf make a claim for repayment and complete a tax return in respect of your own share.
+Therefore, each owner has to complete form NRL1 (PDF 205K) link: http://www.hmrc.gov.uk/cnr/nrl1.pdf make a claim for repayment and complete a tax return in respect of your own share.

 Further information about the Non-Resident Landlord Scheme link: http://www.hmrc.gov.uk/cnr/nr_landlords.htm is available.